cbuchner1/ccminer/README.txt

 Example for Heavycoin Mining on heavycoinpool.com with a single gpu in your system
     ccminer.exe -t 1 -a heavy -o stratum+tcp://stratum01.heavycoinpool.com:5333 -u <<username.worker>> -p <<workerpassword>> -v 8

 Example for Heavycoin Mining on hvc.1gh.com with a dual gpu in your system
     ccminer.exe -t 2 -a heavy -o stratum+tcp://hvcpool.1gh.com:5333 -u <<WALLET>> -p x -v 8

 Example for Fuguecoin solo-mining with 4 gpu's in your system and a Fuguecoin-wallet running on localhost
     ccminer.exe -q -s 1 -t 4 -a fugue256 -o http://localhost:9089 -u <<myusername>> -p <<mypassword>>

 Example for Fuguecoin pool mining on dwarfpool.com with all your GPUs
     ccminer.exe -q -a fugue256 -o stratum+tcp://erebor.dwarfpool.com:3340 -u YOURWALLETADDRESS.1 -p YOUREMAILADDRESS

 Example for Groestlcoin solo mining
     ccminer.exe -q -s 1 -a groestl -o http://127.0.0.1:1441 -u USERNAME -p PASSWORD

-For solo-mining you typically use -o 127.0.0.1:xxxx where xxxx represents the RPC portnumber specified in your wallet's .conf file and you have to pass the same username and password with -O as specified in the wallet's .conf file.
-The wallet must also be started with the -server option and the server flag in the wallet's .conf file set to 1
+For solo-mining you typically use -o http://127.0.0.1:xxxx where xxxx represents the rpcport number specified in your wallet's .conf file and you have to pass the same username and password with -O (or -u -p) as specified in the wallet config.

+The wallet must also be started with the -server option and/or with the server=1 flag in the .conf file

 >>> Additional Notes <<<